The Fame Ball Tour: Concert synopsis

 Gaga then leaves the stage only to appear shortly after in a dress completely made of plastic bubbles.
 She sits in front of a glass piano and starts singing an acoustic version of "Poker Face".
 She sometimes puts her leg on the piano and even plays it with her stilettos.
 And then, thanks the audience and surprises them by performing an unreleased and new song called "Future Love" whose lyrics referenced far-off galaxies, mechanical hearts and constellations.
 She was surrounded by a glowing mannequin while singing the song.
 The stage had a blue setting with mechanical fog.
 Gaga left for a costume change as the third video interlude titled The Face starts.

 After the video ended, she then came on the stage wearing a tutu shaped dress with pointed shoulder pads and peplum.
 Her dancers were clad in Louis Vuitton Steven Sprouse printed trousers which matched Gaga's shoes.
 The backdrop changed to show blinking disco lights and Gaga stood in the center wearing her video sunglasses which display the line "Pop Music Will Never Be Low Brow".
 A remix of the intro for "Just Dance" started and Gaga was joined by her dancers on stage.
 When the song shifts to the bridge, Gaga once again is handed her disco stick and performs the bridge with it.
 The ending shifts to a remixed version of the song.
 Then Gaga and the dancers, joined by DJ Space Cowboy or DJ Nicodemus, take a bow in front of the audience.
 Gaga comes back with her dancers to perform the encore.
 The encore of the tour consisted of "Boys, Boys, Boys" and the original version of "Poker Face".
 Gaga was dressed in a khaki leotard embellished with crystals.
 She wore an admiral's cap and gloves on her hands, both were decorated with the word Gaga on them.

-Changes from Oceania shows

-Since the Fame Ball show in Auckland, New Zealand, Gaga performed a different setlist during the rest of the tour, involving outfit changes as well.
-"Paparazzi", "LoveGame", and "Beautiful, Dirty, Rich" were performed in a similar, this time tinfoil tutu with a triangular piece.
-"The Fame" and "Money Honey" were then followed by "Boys Boys Boys" – all three songs were performed in a glittering silver leotard with small pointy wings, riding a similarly colored vespa.
-"Just Dance" and "Eh, Eh (Nothing Else I Can Say)" were performed in the yellow dress from the American leg of the tour.
-After performing "Brown Eyes" (replacing "Future Love") and "Poker Face" on the piano, Gaga closed the show with the album version of "Poker Face", wearing a nude corseted leotard embellished with crystals.